mikedilger/gossip/README.md

 Gossip is currently alpha-quality code and I do not recommend using it as your main client at this point.
 But it is getting close to the point where I will be able to remove that reommendation to not use.
 So adventurous souls may try it out to see what it will be like.

+Also, the GUI sucks.
+It looks horrible.
+And isn't smartly designed.
+But form follows function, and only after the function is sufficiently complete will I work on the GUI.
+Also, the GUI tech may still change entirely if egui isn't up to the challenge.
+So don't be put off too much by the ugliness.
+We will have hinted fonts and full color emoji support one way or another as a high priority.

 As of right now you can (if you aren't stopped by some bug):

 - [x] **Seeing other people's posts**